Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 vs. Southern counties in Utah) on the abundance of fireflies observed.
-The data was collected from various locations, and the counts of fireflies were compared by region using visualization analysis (violin plot) and also using a one-sided wilcoxon test, which is used when the data collected is over-dispersed and doesn’t follow the normal curve.
+The data was collected from various locations, and the counts of fireflies were compared by region using visualization analysis (violin plot) and also using a One-sided Wilcoxon test, which is used when the data collected is over-dispersed and doesn’t follow the normal curve.
 It was determined that the data didn’t follow the normal curve by using the Shapiro-Wilk test.
 The analysis indicated a non-significant difference in firefly abundance across regions.
-However, the region with the higher abundance was the same direction as that of the original hypothesis.
-The Northern counties in Utah showed a higher abundance of fireflies compared to the Southern counties.
+Even with the non-significant difference there was no slight favor for either Northern or Southern counties.
 After examining these findings, it is important to understand the importance of choosing appropriate statistical models and tests for ecological data, which suggests that the region in Utah may affect firefly abundance.

 # BACKGROUND